 Much lower than average customer satisfaction nationwide

-Nationwide is frequently within the top three most affordable full coverage car insurance policies for Nissan vehicles.
-The company offers coverage options for a pay-per-mile car insurance program called SmartMiles and a vehicle value upgrade add-on that replaces your car with a new vehicle of comparable value if your car is totaled.
-The company also has the best customer satisfaction rating for their usage-based car insurance discount program SmartRide, according to J.D.
-Power (tied for the largest possible discount in the nation of up to 40%)
+Nationwide ranks in the top three for affordable full coverage policies for Nissan vehicles.
+The company offers SmartMiles, a pay-per-mile program, and a vehicle value upgrade add-on that replaces your totaled car with a new vehicle of comparable value.
+Nationwide has the best customer satisfaction rating for its SmartRide program per J.D.
+Power, tied for the largest discount nationwide at 40%.

 How to Find the Best Cheap Car Insurance Company for Your Nissan